 With only 37 calories in one fruit and 12% of your recommended daily fiber intake, they are a filling, low-calorie snack (13).

-Unlike some other low-calorie snacks, they are packed full of vitamins and minerals — so you aren’t losing out on important nutrients.
+Unlike some other low-calorie snacks, they are packed with vitamins and minerals — so you aren’t losing out on important nutrients.

-Guavas are full of fiber and low in calories, making them a weight loss friendly snack.
+Guavas are full of fiber and low in calories,

-Having low levels of vitamin C in your body is linked to an increased risk of infections and illness.
+Low levels of vitamin C are linked to an increased risk of infections and illness.

 Guavas are a fantastic way to get this nutrient, as they’re one of the richest food sources of vitamin C.